 - Fuel-cell sensor gives an early alert when CO levels are high

 - The location of secured batteries is hard to reach

 As a hardwired detector, the Safe-T Alert deletes all the others out of the equation.
 Installation is easy, especially for a sensor of this type.
 The alarms are loud, but there is a possibility of the occasional false alarm.

-Since it detects carbon monoxide and gas leaks, this unit is excellent for RV living especially.
+Since it detects carbon monoxide and gas leaks like propane, this unit is excellent for RV living especially.
 With all the generators and appliances plugged in, you never know what could be lurking in the air.
 It can also adapt to extreme temperature changes, no matter where your journey takes you next.